 However, it is another matter that State Government has not paid much heed, it needed.
 It is no wonder that the longest serving Chief Minister of Bihar, (in seat since 2005), Nitish Kumar has not once paid a visit to Muzaffarpur on this pretext, laments Dr Beer Bahadur a senior functionary of Uttar Bihar Jagran Morcha, an outfit working for the causes of North Bihar.

 However, there has been strong opposition to this hypothesis.
-The leading doctors dealing with these cases for decades, Dr Braj Mohan, Dr Arun Shah, Dr Rajeev Kumar and Dr Gopal Shankar Sahni, opine that litchi alone is not conclusively proven to cause this illness (for their statements see box).
+The leading doctors dealing with these cases for decades, Dr Braj Mohan, Dr Arun Shah, Dr Rajeev Kumar and Dr Gopal Shankar Sahni, opine that litchi alone is not conclusively proven to cause this illness.